 “Sketchy” is good.
 Really.
 I mean, everyone needs to schedule in time for a real adventure.
 A side trip.
-A chance to do something amazing — an experience of a lifetime, You have to allow a few days to wing it.
-That might sound a bit too crazy for some of you but just try it.
-You can always come up with a plan.
-For example, if nothing else comes along, I can take off from Sete and head west toward the wine country of Languedoc.
-Wouldn’t it be fun to stay in a winemaker’s cottage?
-To stomp grapes… like Lucy Ricardo?
-Or, to spend time wandering along the Costa Brava?
-This part of the adventure may be the best of all!
+A chance to do something amazing — an experience of a lifetime, I knew I had to allow a few days to wing it.
+I could always come up with a plan.
+For example, if nothing else, I could take off from Sete and head west toward the wine country of Languedoc.
+It would be fun to stay in a winemaker’s cottage.
+To stomp grapes… like Lucy Ricardo.
+Or, I could spend time wandering along the Costa Brava.
+Winging it could be the best part of the adventure!

 July 11 – Barcelona

-My lodging through AIRBNB is an apartment in El Born, a popular district in Barcelona that’s filled with history, neat shops, tapas bars and restaurants.
-Most important for a solo woman, the area is safe– although I understand you have to watch for pickpockets wherever you go in the city.
+The lodging I found through AIRBNB in Barcelona was an apartment in El Born — a popular district in Barcelona that’s filled with history, neat shops, tapas bars and restaurants.
+Most importantly, the El Born is safe for solo travelers.
+Safe enough, that is.
+I knew I to watch for pickpockets wherever I went in the city.

 I visited Barcelona, on my “Europe on $5 a Day” trip in 1966.
 I remember a bullfight, some great paella, and a quick trip from Barcelona to Majorca.
-Honestly, I haven’t thought much about Barcelona since then.
+Honestly, I hadn’t thought much about Barcelona since then.
 But when I saw I had an opportunity to revisit the city, I knew I wanted to spend more than an overnight.
 I have 3 guide books and a picture book about Gaudi to study before I get there.
-Plus, I have no problem meeting people along the way who, I’m sure, will give me lots of advice.
-Again, I’m winging it.
+Plus, I would have no problem meeting people along the way who would give me lots of advice.
+Again, I’d be winging it.
 This unplanned adventure in Barcelona could be very special.

 July 15 – Charleston, SC